salvaaod/hanoi_simple_rules_correct/README.txt

   # or open app.py in Thonny and press Run

 Use the "Peg Color" and "Disk Color" buttons to customize the appearance.
+Disks can be moved by either clicking pegs or dragging the top disk with the mouse.